ContactNet: Online Multi-Contact Planning for Acyclic Legged Robot Locomotion: ContactNet

-where $N_{s}$ is the \textit{step horizon}, $V_\mathrm{k}$ is a running cost (evaluated at each point of the trajectory), $V_\mathrm{N_s}$ is a terminal cost (evaluated only at the final point).
+where $N_\mathrm{s}$ is the \textit{step horizon}, $V_\mathrm{k}$ is the running cost (evaluated at each node of the trajectory), $V_{N_\mathrm{s}}$ is the terminal cost (evaluated only at the final point).
 The running cost $V_\mathrm{k}$ consists of three terms

-The first term corresponds to the cost of the optimization problem obtained from the trajectory optimizer~\cite{openaccess}, i.e. tracking of references for states (\gls{com} quantities) and control inputs (\gls{grfs}).
-It guarantees that a feasible trajectory that respects the dynamics and friction cone constraints exists, evaluating thus the transition feasibility \cite{Fernbach2020}.
+The first term corresponds to the cost of the optimization problem obtained from the trajectory optimization~\cite{openaccess}, i.e. tracking of references for states (\gls{com} quantities) and control inputs (\gls{grfs}).
+It guarantees that a feasible trajectory that respects the dynamics and friction cone constraints exists.
 In this work, we use a \gls{srbd} model \cite{Orin2013a}, but any other model could also be used.
-Note that $ V_\mathrm{k,opt}$ is set to a large value if the solver does not converge to a solution (that is a feasible motion can not be generated for the chosen foothold).
-The variable $V_\mathrm{k, stab}$, evaluates the stability of the motion.
-It computes the distance of the \gls{com} to the support polygon.
-For instance, in a walk, this encourages foothold locations in which the robot is statically stable (\gls{com} inside the support polygon, $V_\mathrm{k, dist}$ = 0); for a trot, this maximizes the controllability of the robot.
-The last cost term $V_\mathrm{k, hip}$ enforces kinematic limits - it assigns a non-zero value when a leg in stance violates these limits.
+The variable $V_\mathrm{k, stab}$, evaluates the margin of stability of the motion.
+It computes the distance of the projection of the \gls{com} on the ground from the closest support polygon edge.
+For instance, in a walk, this encourages footholds in which the robot is statically stable (\gls{com} inside the support polygon, $V_\mathrm{k, dist}$ = 0); for a trot, this maximizes the controllability of the robot.
+The last term $V_\mathrm{k, kin}$ enforces kinematic limits - it assigns a high value when a leg in stance violates these limits.
 Even though our simplified model does not include joint values, we consider a violation of the kinematic limits if the distance between the foot and the hip exceeds a certain threshold.
-However, the exact position of the hip is known only at the initial condition of the trajectory.
-Since the horizon is short, we assume that the positional offset between the hip and the \gls{com} remains constant for the entire trajectory.
-Further, a conservative threshold value is chosen to encourage the motion of one leg when it is close to the kinematic limits, similarly to \cite{Bjelonic21}.
+To do so, we assume that the positional offset between the hip and the \gls{com} remains constant for the entire trajectory.
+Further, a conservative threshold value is chosen to encourage the motion of one leg when it is close to the kinematic limits, i.e. to place it in a more kinematically favourable location, similarly to \cite{Bjelonic21}.

-The term $V_\mathrm{N_s}$ in the cost function $V$ takes into account future actions of the robot (value function).
+The terminal cost $V_{N_\mathrm{s}}$ in the cost function $V$ takes into account future actions of the robot.
 It is defined as follows: